Getting Started with Blazor TextBox in Blazor Web App

 • Press Ctrl+` to open the integrated terminal in Visual Studio Code.

-• Run the following command to install a Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes NuGet package and ensure all dependencies are installed.
+• Run the following commands to install Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes, and restore dependencies.

 dotnet restore